6 Most Iconic Rail Journeys in the World

 Arguably the most famous train in the world, the Rocky Mountaineer treats travellers to a once in a lifetime opportunity to explore the stunning beauty of Canada’s Rocky Mountains and the picturesque scenery that appears around every corner.

-Departing from the beautiful waterfront city of Vancouver, the train makes it way to the heart of British Columbia, taking in scenic views of vivid blue lakes, rumbling streams and waterfalls, and snow-capped peaks as far as the eye can see.
+Departing from the beautiful waterfront city of Vancouver, the train makes its way to the heart of British Columbia, taking in scenic views of vivid blue lakes, tumbling streams and waterfalls, and snow-capped peaks as far as the eye can see.

 Pre-book one of our favourite Vancouver hotels before your train journey begins.

 Having explored Kamloops, the train continues to Alberta, navigating the Yellowhead Pass to provide jaw-dropping views of Jasper National Park.

 The Rocky Mountaineer offers a magical adventure in the clouds, which is impossible to describe and do justice to on paper.
 Even guidebook photos and Instagram snaps don’t tell the whole story and visitors will emerge with spectacular photos, but more importantly, memories to last a lifetime.

 A two-day Rocky Mountaineer itinerary from Vancouver takes in the verdant meadows of Fraser Valley, the powdery summits of the Cascade Mountains, the clear waters of Kamloops Lake, the Cariboo Mountains and finally, the iridescent lakes and glistening peaks of Jasper.